alexpadillarosas/MonstersRecyclerViewWithSQLite3-begin/README.md

 ## TODO:   Add a listener of each button inside the recyclerView
- *      1) modify the ViewHolder, add the listener inside of the bind method
+ *      1) modify the ViewHolder, add a button listener inside of the bind method
+ *      2) use a Snackbar to display the name of the monster when this button is clicked / tapped

 ## TODO:    Add a splash screen
  *      1) create a theme for your splash screen in styles.xml